Space-time symmetry and nonreciprocal parametric resonance in mechanical systems: Non-Hermitian Floquet theory of parametric oscillators

 \subsection{Time-independent case}

 Consider $n$ coupled classical mechanical oscillators of equal masses (set to $1$).
-Denote the positions of the oscillators by $\bs x = \{x_1, x_2, \dots, x_n\}^T$ such that the potential energy of the system is $\bs{x}^T\cdot K \cdot\bs x$ where $K$ is the stiffness matrix (also known as the dynamical matrix).
+Denote the positions of the oscillators by $\bs x = (x_1, x_2, \dots, x_n)^T$ such that the potential energy of the system is $\bs{x}^T\cdot K \cdot\bs x$ where $K$ is the stiffness matrix (a.k.a. the dynamical matrix).
 The stiffness matrix is real and symmetric, with real eigenvalues $\Omega_i^2$ and corresponding eigenvectors (normal modes) $\bs q_i$ satisfying

 In the absence of dissipation or velocity-dependent forces, the equation of motion of the oscillators is